 Use a dry cleaning toothbrush to clean out any debris that may be on the remote control and in between any buttons.
 Start at the top of the remote and work your way down, just as you should do when cleaning the house.

-Next, you will want to grab a microfiber cloth and mist it with your rubbing alcohol and water mixture, (or another cleaner of your choice) making sure that the cloth is not soaking wet, but lightly misted.
+Next, well want to grab a microfiber cloth and mist it with your rubbing alcohol and water mixture, (or another cleaner of your choice) making sure that the cloth is not soaking It, but lightly misted.

 Continue to wipe down the remote control with the microfiber cloth.
 You might have to press down a little harder on the buttons if there is debris in the rubber crevices.

-If there are any harder to clean grimy spots on the remote control, simply rub the spot with your moist microfiber cloth in circular motions until the spot is gone.
+If there are any harder to clean your spots on the remote control, simply rub the spot with your moist microfiber cloth in circular motions until the spot is gone.

 You want to make sure there is no liquid that will seep into the remote control, so be sure to only use a lightly misted cloth.

-Once your remote control is completely dry (it never should have been very wet in the first place) you can replace the batteries and start using your freshly cleaned remote control.
+Once your remote control is completely dry (it never should have been very It in the first place) you can replace the batteries and start needing your freshly cleaned remote control.